Emerson-L/Gauntlet/README.md

 # Gauntlet
-A Titanfall-inspired 3D platformer that I made during COVID.
+A Titanfall-inspired 3D platformer that I made during COVID, featuring a grappling hook and many other questionable movement mechanics.

 ## Demo